PuzzleClone: A DSL-Powered Framework for Synthesizing Verifiable Data: PuzzleClone

 \subsection{Puzzle Encoding}

-Inspired by prior works~\cite{pan-etal-2023-logic}, we observe that most puzzles can be conceptualized as a combination of a universal puzzle template, which encapsulates the core logic of the puzzle, and a set of parameters that define its specific details.
+Most puzzles can be conceptualized as a combination of a universal puzzle template, which encapsulates the core logic of the puzzle, and a set of parameters that define its specific details~\cite{pan-etal-2023-logic}.
 For example, in the seed puzzle illustrated in Figure \ref{fig:pipeline}A, the underscored texts represent the puzzle-specific parameters while the rest describe the template.
 Thus, data augmentation can be viewed as systematically varying these parameters and embedding them into the universal template to generate new puzzles.

 During puzzle encoding, each seed puzzle $Q^0$ is manually encoded into a structured problem specification $Q_s$ and a configuration file $Q_c$.
 Contrary to prior works that rely on logic programming languages such as Prolog and SMT-LIB~\cite{clocksin2003programming, pan-etal-2023-logic, barrett2010smt}, we design a new domain-specific language (DSL) to describe $Q_s$, as shown in Figure \ref{fig:pipeline}B. This DSL not only captures the core puzzle logic but also encodes constraints that are implicit and only applicable to data augmentation, such as the parameters' value domains and the number of constraints.
 Furthermore, the DSL represents the puzzle in a more human-readable format while still machine-parsable for downstream processing.
-The DSL specification $Q_s = (V, S, C, Q, D)$ has the following components\footnote{DSL schema and specs of puzzles can be found in Appendix.}:
+The DSL specification $Q_s = (V, S, C, Q, D)$ has the following components\footnote{See Appendix \ref{sec:schema} and \ref{sec:appendix_specs} for DSL schema and puzzle specs.}: